 To access the books, I would suggest joining the public library if you aren't already a member.
-You can join online here https://herts.spydus.co.uk/cgibin/spydus.exe/MSGTRN/OPAC/JOIN?HOMEPRMS=GENPARAMS and in addition to physical books you can access both ebooks and audiobooks via their app BorrowBox.

-If you would like to purchase any of the books, I can recommend our local independent bookseller Brenda Parkhouse, who can arrange delivery locally or collection from her address in St Albans.
+You can join online here https://herts.spydus.co.uk/cgibin/spydus.exe/MSGTRN/OPAC/JOIN?HOMEPRMS=GENPARAMS and access both ebooks and audiobooks via their app BorrowBox while the library is closed.
+If you would like to purchase any of the books, I can recommend our local independent bookseller Brenda Parkhouse, who can arrange delivery locally or safe collection from her address in St Albans.
 The school will receive a percentage of any sales in books for the LRC.
 Brenda's details are below.

-Brenda Parkhouse Telephone: 07808850123

-24 Flora Grove

-St Albans Email: Brendaparkhouse@hotmail.co.uk
+Brenda Parkhouse Telephone: 07808850123 24 Flora Grove St Albans Email: Brendaparkhouse@hotmail.co.uk AL15ET If you have any queries, please do get in touch.